annie-jpg/XiPeaks-study/README.md

 * applied to eliminate the impact of aperiodic component.

 ## Contributing
+shiang Hu:
+zhihao Zhang:
+jie Ruan:
+Pedro A. Valdes-Sosa:

 ## Contributors
-shiang Hu, zhihao Zhang, jie Ruan, Pedro A. Valdes-Sosa
+shiang Hu, zhihao Zhang, jie Ruan, Borsh, Pedro A. Valdes-Sosa

 ## Acknowledgements
 This work was supported by the NSFC Project Number 62101003.